shenhsinyu/final-project/README.md

 ## dataset
 - join the competition and download the dataset.
-- can use `data-augmentation.ipynb` to make augmentation data.
+- can use `data-augmentation.ipynb` to generate augmentation data.

 ## training
 - run `train.py` to train your model for no augmentatino data.